 More Structure Drawing Programs

 Chemical structure drawing tool.
-Free, but registration required to download.
+No-fee option for academic and non-commercial use, but registration required to download.
 Formerly Symyx (ISIS/Draw).

 Structure/reaction editor for Windows, Mac and Linux.
 Supports 16 file formats, including .mol, .smi, .skc and .inchi.
-Free to try, $70 to purchase, or student price of $35/year.
+Several pricing options

 Elemental (iOS app)